MilesRayne/MilesRayne/README.md

 I dabble with DevOps stuff from time to time, so I have some experience in using Docker, Jenkins, AWS, ...

-A complete list of my skills can be found on [my LinkedIn profile page](https://www.linkedin.com/in/rajkovicmilos/) ❤️
+A complete list of my skills can be found on [my resume](https://drive.google.com/file/d/1yTOcrKftUifWNG7Z1_Y2DUcIdDPhdJJo/view).

+You can also visit [my LinkedIn profile](https://www.linkedin.com/in/rajkovicmilos/)! ❤️